Orița M1941: Service

 The first version, Model 1941, entered operational service with the Romanian Army in 1943.
 Two later improved models were the Model 1948, with a fixed wooden stock, and the rare paratrooper Model 1949, with a folding metal stock.
-It remained in service with the Romanian Army until it was replaced in the 1960s by the more powerful Pistol Mitralieră model 1963/1965, a Romanian version of the AK-47 assault rifle.
+It remained in service with the Romanian Army until it was replaced in the 1960s by the more powerful Pistol Mitralieră model 1963/1965, a Romanian version of the AKM assault rifle.
 The Orița remained in service with the Patriotic Guards ("Gărzile Patriotice") until the 1970s.
 A small quantity of these Romanian weapons was also used by the Wehrmacht during the last two years of the Second World War.

 During the Vietnam War, the North Vietnamese Army was supplied with Orița submachine guns by Romania.
 The Vietnamese continued using the Orița in the Sino-Vietnamese war of 1979 as well.

 Orița carbine

 A carbine version of the Orița was designed, chambered in 9×23mm Steyr.
 Only one prototype was built; it is preserved in the National Military Museum in Bucharest.